logicesecutor/AI_DemoPlugin/README.md

 ## Improvements
-Clearly, a lot of improvements need to be made.
+A lot of improvements need to be made.

-Improve the general User Experience
+- Improve the general User Experience
+- Give more feedback and add loading components
+- Clear the output
+- Visualize the collected data
+- Code completion in the Input box